ace1mbj-droid/ace1-sporty-static/CONTRIBUTING.md

 # Contributing

-Thanks for contributing to ACE#1!
+Thanks for contributing to Shoes!

 Please follow these guidelines so CI and reviewers can process your PR quickly.